andreyorst/fennel-conditions/doc/fennel-conditions.md

 Additional arguments are passed to restart function as arguments.

 Must be used only within the dynamic scope of `restart-case`.
-Transfers control flow to handler function when executed.
+Transfers control flow to restart function when executed.

 ### Examples